lukegarland/CourseRegistrationSystem/README.md

 - Create a separate GUI for an “Admin” with the functionality of creating new courses (10 marks)

 ## Prerequisites
-You must have a MySQL database running and the relevant information in ```serverModel/JBDCCredentials.java```.
-To populate the MySQL database with test data, run the class ```serverModel.DBManager```.
-Ensure there is a schema called 'mydb' and there are no tables in that schema.
+You must have a MySQL database running and the relevant information in ```serverModel/JBDCCredentials.java``` must be correct.
+To populate the MySQL database with test data, ensure there is a new (empty) schema called 'mydb' and then run the class ```serverModel.DBManager```.

 ## Running the project
 3 Options to run this software (located in ```Milestone2-3```), assuming the mySQL database is set up: